GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 In Flutter, the execution starts off with the `main()` function.
 ### How do I use Widgets and nest them to form a Widget tree?
 When writing an app, you will commonly author new widgets that are subclasses of either [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html) or [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html), depending on whether your widget manages any state.
 In the above Hello World example, MyApp class extends a StatelessWidget and overrides a build function which describes the widget in terms of other, lower-level widgets.
 In the above example, the widget tree consists of three widgets, the [Center](https://docs.flutter.io/flutter/widgets/Center-class.html), [Column](https://docs.flutter.io/flutter/widgets/Column-class.html) and the [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
 The framework forces the root widget to cover the screen, which means the text “Hello World” ends up centered on the screen.
-In simple apps, it is easy to nest widgets but as the code base gets larger and the app becomes complex, it is advisable to break deeply nested widgets into functions that return the widget or smaller classes.
+In simple apps, it is easy to nest widgets, but as the code base gets larger and the app becomes complex, it is advisable to break deeply nested widgets into functions that return the widget or smaller classes.

 ##### Preview
 |Android|iOS|